platformsh/template-builder/templates/symfony3/files/README.md

 This template provides a basic Symfony 3 skeleton.
 It is configured for Production mode by default so the usual Symfony "welcome" page will not appear.

+Symfony is a high-performance loosely-coupled PHP web development framework.
+Version 3 is the legacy support version.

 ## Services

 * PHP 7.3